 What Are Derm-Recommended Exfoliants?

-Dr. Bhanusali says once a week is the ideal amount of time to exfoliate, so don’t go crazy like I did, stripping your face every other day.
-If your skin is feeling particularly dry after exfoliating, use a face oil immediately after washing your face (it will absorb better when your skin is still wet).
-I love Instytutum’s Retin Oil ($110) and during the winter, I use The Buff Customized Face Oil ($42).
+Bhanusali says once a week is the ideal amount of time to exfoliate, so don’t go crazy like I did, stripping your face every other day.
+If your skin is feeling particularly dry after exfoliating, use a face oil immediately after washing your face.
+I love Instytutum’s Retin Oil ($139) and during the winter, I use The Buff Customized Face Oil ($42).
 You can take a quick online quiz to get a product customized to meet your skin's needs (and it's far cheaper than most other clean facial oils on the market).